 What if I need to go out of town?

 RCHS will be responsible for housing your foster animal(s) while you are away.
 We only ask that you give RCHS timely notice so that we can locate a temporary foster placement in your absence.

-That will work just fine.
-Depending on the circumstances of the foster animal, we may advise that it be separated from your own pets for a period of time to ensure against the spread of any non-apparent or undetected infection.
+In general, that will work just fine.
+Any animals that are already in the household will need to be spayed/neutered unless the animal is under 6 months old or there is a medical exception.
+They must also be up to date on vaccinations and (if appropriate) heartworm preventative.
+We always advise that the foster animal be separated from your own pets for a period of time to ensure against the spread of any non-apparent or undetected infection.
 You are always informed of a pet’s circumstances before you agree to placement in your home.